geode-sdk/docs/mods/guidelines.md

  * The original mod **must be credited**, as per the no stealing rule

 ## Mods using Generative AI

+> :information_source: Note that mods *coded* using Generative AI are subject to [different rules](#other-rules); this section is about mods that bring Generative AI into the game itself

 Due to controversy among developers regarding the subject, mods that utilize **Generative AI** have to follow these additional guidelines in relation to their AI usage.